 - North America-Southern South America 75,000 miles roundtrip

 Alitalia adds fuel surcharges to awards, only offers roundtrip awards and you’re limited to six segments, and requires that the one allowable stopover have a stay that’s shorter than your time at the destination.
 And Alitalia’s telephone agents are downright awful.

 There’s one additional benefit, though, that some will dismiss and others will consider to be a killer app and that’s something introduced in 2012: double mileage awards that offer most seats available for redemption.
 Those are SemiFlex and SuperFlex awards..

 It’s a common feature of U.S. programs, but not offered in many European and Asian programs.
-You’re limited to flying Alitalia metal of course but if you earn Membership Rewards points with big bonuses (such as at 4.5 points per dollar with $30,000 in spend on the American Express Premier Rewards Gold that offers 3 miles per dollar on airline tickets and then 15,000 bonus points after $30,000 spend in a year) paying double isn’t terrible when you absolutely positively want to fly non-stop to Italy.
+You’re limited to flying Alitalia metal of course but if you earn Membership Rewards points with big bonuses (such as at 4.5 points per dollar with $30,000 in spend on the American Express Premier Rewards Gold that offers 3 miles per dollar on airline tickets) paying double isn’t terrible when you absolutely positively want to fly non-stop to Italy.

 Alitalia allows you to combine different award levels on the outbound and return, so you may find saver space one-way and need flex space the other, you’re just averaging the cost of the awards.
 US-Europe, then, would be 150,000 miles roundtrip if booking saver one-way ad SuperFlex the other.

 It’s a feature that most American Express transfer partners don’t have, and it’s relatively ‘reasonable’ at ‘only’ double miles considering comparable availability on Delta often costs triple.
 And very few people I’ve spoken to realize it’s there.